-Once team members have gathered sufficient information on the child’s needs and abilities, environments where AT may be needed, and tasks that must be completed, it is time to brainstorm and research possible solutions that may help the child increase independence and participation to reach those IFSP goals.
+After a team gathers sufficient information on the child’s needs and abilities, it is time to brainstorm and research possible solutions of AT to help achieve IFSP goals.
 Devices and services should be specific to the child’s needs given his or her daily activities and routines.
-Since AT devices are phased out of production and new technology comes out on an almost a daily basis, it is very important for teams to know features of the device a child needs above knowing the exact names of devices (at this stage).
-The goal in this step of the assessment process is to make a list of features a device(s) must have then determine which device(s) match well with the child.
-Some items that match the features needed might be found around the child’s home, like a rolled-up bath towel used as a wedge beside a child in his or her high chair to improve positioning for eating and playing.
-One form that may be useful is the SETT Scaffold for Tool Selection.
-It can be found by clicking here.
+Since AT devices are phased out of production and new technology becomes available, it is more important for teams to know the features of the device than the exact names of the devices.
+The goal in this step of the assessment process is to make a list of the device(s) features that match the needs of the child.
+Some items that match the features needed might be found around the child’s home, such as a rolled-up bath towel used as a wedge to improve positioning for eating and/or playing.
+One form that may be useful is the SETT Scaffold for Tool Selection by Joy Zabala Ed.D.

 To prepare for a trial with an AT device, the IFSP team should:

-- Include training for the child and applicable team members on how to use the
+- Include training for the child and applicable team members on how to use the device.

-- Identify a start and finish date for the
+- Identify a start and finish date for the trail.

-- Identify criteria to determine whether or not the trial was
+- Identify criteria to determine whether or not the trial was successful.

-- Have a process for collecting and reviewing data with the IFSP
+- Have a process for collecting and reviewing data with the IFSP.